Strong demand for Austria, Greece, Slovenia bond sales | Business

 Strong demand for Austria, Greece, Slovenia bond sales

 Bond sales for Austria, Greece and Slovenia won strong demand on Wednesday, joining larger peers who issued debt via syndication earlier in the month.
-Austria received 32 billion euros of investor orders, eight times the 4 billion euros it will raise, and Greece received 28 billion euros of orders for new 10-year bonds.
+Austria received 32 billion euros of investor orders, eight times the 4 billion euros it will raise, and Greece received over 32 billion euros of orders for a new 10-year bond issue of 3.5 billion euros.

 Slovenia is also in the market to raise 500 million euros with a 60-year bond, and has drawn over 4.3 billion euros of demand, according to a lead manager.
 All three governments are issuing via syndication, where a borrower hires investment banks to sell the debt directly to end investors, allowing it to issue larger amounts and reach a wider investor base.